PerlAlien/Alien-cmake3/README.md

 # DESCRIPTION

-This [Alien](https://metacpan.org/pod/Alien) distribution provides an external dependency on the build tool `cmake` version 3.0.0 or better.  `cmake` is a popular alternative to autoconf.
+This [Alien](https://metacpan.org/pod/Alien) distribution provides an external dependency on the build tool `cmake` version 3.x.x.  `cmake` is a popular alternative to autoconf.

 # METHODS